 For further information or visit Lancashire and South Cumbria Integrated Care Board :: Get involved (icb.nhs.uk) and www.nhs.uk

 The Public and Patient Engagement Group

-The NHS Fylde and Wyre Clinical Commissioning Group (CCG) – of which our practice is a member – Public and Patient Engagement and Involvement Group meets monthly and includes representation from disadvantaged groups, the faith and voluntary sector, disability representatives and older people.
-The group’s views are fed into the CCG’s Quality and Improvement Committee, which reports to the Governing Body, and so is part of the CCG’s official governance process.
+Public and Patient Engagement and Involvement Group meets monthly and includes representation from disadvantaged groups, the faith and voluntary sector, disability representatives and older people.
+The group’s views are fed into the ICB’s Quality and Improvement Committee, which reports to the Governing Body, and so is part of the ICB’s official governance process.